YeabsraAnbiko/YeLazyNvim/README.md

 # YeLazyNvim

 YeLazyNvim is a modular, clean, and performant Neovim configuration built with [lazy.nvim](https://github.com/folke/lazy.nvim).
-It’s designed for developers who want a powerful yet minimal setup.
+It’s designed for developers who want a powerful and easy setup.

 ---